Skip navigation

 You should contact us if you expand to a new state, get into new operations, or have a substantial increase in payroll.
 We can tell you how your policy will be affected.

-bibERK is part of the Berkshire Hathaway Insurance Group.
-We’ve been providing high-quality coverage to our customers for 75 years.
+biBerk is part of the Berkshire Hathaway Insurance Group.
+As a trusted name in insurance, we’ve been providing high-quality coverage to our customers for 75 years.
 We’re experts in our field and have worked with many thousands of delighted clients through the decades.

 If you have questions about workers’ comp exemptions, we’re happy to answer them.
-Whether you need a general overview of exemptions for workers’ compensation or have specific questions about workers' compensation exemption forms, contact us at your convenience.
+Whether you need a general overview of exemptions for Workers’ Compensation or have specific questions about a workers' comp exemption form, contact us at your convenience for business insurance you can count on.